Are your emails and attachments safe from prying eyes?

 All email providers must comply with the law

-Considering everything, some jurisdictions are much better than others, so choose wisely.
-As a general rule, I’d still avoid email services in the US, and perhaps other Five Eyes jurisdictions.
+All in all, some jurisdictions are much better than others, so choose wisely.
+As a general rule, I’d still avoid email services in the US, and other Five Eyes jurisdictions.

 Want secure email?
 Pay for it.